-Absolutely you can!
-In fact, I’d say a Gettysburg driving tour is the absolute best way to experience this historic battlefield.
-Sure, you could pay to hop on a tour bus, but then you’re on someone else’s schedule and won’t have the chance to really explore the key sites across the field.
+You can!
+I’d say a Gettysburg driving tour is the absolute best way to experience this historic battlefield.
+Sure, you could pay to hop on a tour bus, but then you’re on someone else’s schedule and won’t have the chance to explore the key sites across the field.

 Gettysburg Driving Tour

-Worried that touring in your own car means missing out on key Battlefield stories?
+Worried that touring in your car means missing out on crucial Battlefield stories?
 Not at all!
-For a tour you can take in your own car (or a rental) on a totally flexible schedule, we’ve got you covered.
+For a tour you can take in your car (or a rental) on a flexible schedule, we’ve got you covered.

 If you’re concerned about navigating the battlefield from the driver’s seat, don’t be!
-Gettysburg is actually one of the easier parks to drive around, thanks to the clearly marked Auto Tour route which travels throughout the town and the field.
-Think of this route as the easiest way to make sense of the crisscrossing roads which traverse Gettysburg.
-The Auto Tour route consists of 25 locations, and features plenty of road signs indicating how to get from one spot to the next.
-Each of the 25 locations held serious importance during the Battle of Gettysburg, so you won’t want to miss any of these!
-Luckily, parking is also freely available at each stop along the Auto Tour and at other spots along the road between stops.
+Gettysburg is one of the more accessible parks to drive around, thanks to the marked Auto Tour route, which travels throughout the town and the field.
+Think of this route as the easiest way to make sense of the crisscrossing roads traversing Gettysburg.
+The Auto Tour route consists of 25 locations and features plenty of road signs indicating how to get from one spot to the next.
+Each of the 25 locations held grave importance during the Battle of Gettysburg, so you won’t want to miss any of these!
+Luckily, parking is also freely available at each stop along the Auto Tour and other spots along the road between stops.

-Despite the Auto Tour markings, its best to have your own GPS-based tour.
+Despite the Auto Tour markings, it’s best to have your GPS-based tour.
 Why?
 Well, there are two main reasons for this:

 - Second, while the Auto Tour route does a great job showing you where to go in the park, it doesn’t do such a good job of telling you why each place is important.
 The park service signs and plaques give a decent overview of the battle, but if you want to really be transported back in time and experience the historic events as they unfolded on those fateful three days, you’ll need a little something extra.
 I recommend this Gettysburg driving tour which has thousands of positive reviews and nearly 5 stars.